usersudeep/My_react_repo/readme.md

-readme file of basic react i learned in episode 1 of namaste react
+My own reat repo which contains all the react projects that i have learnt and done while completing namaste react series this is 1 step towards becoming a react developer.